-§ 33.068 SMALL PURCHASE PROCUREMENT.
+§33.068 SMALL PURCHASE PROCUREMENT DEPARTMENTAL PROCUREMENT.

-- (A) Small purchases shall be made in accordance with the county or other government contracts whenever possible.
-For non-contract purchases, competitive quotations for purchases of goods, services or construction up to \$5,000, or up to \$50,000 for professional services, are encouraged by the department head or his or her designee to determine the source that is in the county's best interests. - (B) For purchases greater than \$5,000, the Purchasing Agent or the agent's designee shall document quotations from at least three vendors whenever feasible for purchases up to \$30,000 for goods, services, and construction, and \$35,000 for data processing and telecommunications equipment, software and services.
+(A) For purchases greater than between \$5,000-\$30,000 (or \$35,000 for data processing and telecommunications equipment, software and services), the Purchasing Agent or the agent's designee shall document quotations from at least three vendors whenever feasible for purchases up to \$30,000 for goods, services, and construction, and \$35,000 for data processing and telecommunications equipment, software and services.